ajwans/libtoml/README.md

 Fast C parser using Ragel to generate the state machine.

-Currently targetted at toml 4f23be43e4 (minus UTF-8)
+Currently targetted at toml 4f23be43e4

 Usage
 =====